teemuStp/DrunkenSailor/README.md

 The simulation calculates fraction for times the sailor made to the ship in time, died of old age wandering (50 years) and walked herself in a dead end (SAW only).

 To compile this program I used "gfortran".
-A seconf "read me" file is in the folder.
+A second"read me" file is in the folder.